CodesOfRishi/smartcd/README.md

 `Smartcd` stores logs in `$SMARTCD_DIR` location, which defaults to `~/.config/.smartcd`.
 To change location of the log file, export `SMARTCD_DIR` with your desired location of the log file.

+## To Do

+- [ ] Users must be able to configure the number of unique last visited paths `smartcd` should remember.

 ## Inspiration

 [enhancd](https://github.com/b4b4r07/enhancd)